bixiou/interviews_cs/itws.md

 ## Admin
 - We can pay up to 3333€ HT par bon de commande, going through Smash (or if not, GRA).

+## Video
+1. Is Visio the most suitable tool for our needs?
+2. Is it possible to reuse the same URL every time?
+3. Is it possible to record audio only (without video)?
+4. Is it possible to have a transcript at the same time as the recording?
+5. Is it possible to start recording and transcribing as soon as someone connects to the video conference?
+6. Does transcription work as well in English as it does in French?
+What model is it based on?
+7. Can recordings and transcripts be stored directly on a government server?
+8. Is it possible to organize polls in Visio?

+                        Visio   Zoom    Meet    Jitsi Free                    V       max 40' ~       V Record                  V       V       10€/m   V Re-use URL              v       v       v       v Polls                   X       X       ?       v Record only audio       x       v       ?       x Transcript + record     x       ?
+10€/m   x Record automatically    x       ?       ?       x Store records cloud     x       v       ?       x Transcription model
+Subtitles               x       x       V       x